suesakol/starter-hugo-academic/content/courses/2-2021-LG456/_index.md

   * **Installment I: Provisional plan (10%)**
     + In Installment I, you are expected to submit a rough sketch of your research project.
 This should include:

-    * **Draft submission of your final project (15%)**
-      - By April 21, your group should submit a working draft of the final collaborative project that contains the following:
-        - A provisional title of your project
+      - a provisional title of your project
-        - A literature review outlining key issues in your replication study
-        - Overarching research question(s)
+      - an overarching research question
-        - An outline of the method and results section
+      - a background to your project (e.g., what has been done thus far on your chosen topic, what you plan to focus on) (~ 2 paragraphs maximum)
+      - a list of references in APA format (4 references per group member)

+  * **Installment II: Research question(s) and method (10%)**
+    + Installment II, is un updated version of Installment I. The focus of this assignment is on research methods.
+Your draft should thus answer the following questions:
+      - What kind of data will you collect?
+      - How often will you collect this set of data?
+      - Who are you going to collect the data from?
+      - How do you plan to analyze the data?
+      - In what way do the data answer your research questions?
+    + In this installment, you are expected to have specific research questions that you can guide your data collection.
+Also add any additional information you have for the backgrounf of the study.

+  * **Installment III: Interim draft (15%)**
+    + At this point in the semester, you are expected to have collected some data and/or done some analyses on those data.
+Thus, in an interim draft, you should include whatever results you have, along with your interpretation and/or discussion of them.
+It is fine if some parts of the results are still missing or some analyses are not fully refined.
+However, your presentation of the method should, by this point, be complete.

-    * **Written final submission (15%)**
+  * **Installment IV: Final paper (15%)**
-      - Excluding references, the final paper should be approximately 6 solid pages.
+    + The final paper should be approximately 3 full pages per group member (i.e., 9 pages for a group of 3 and 12 for a group of 4, etc.), excluding references.
 It must be typed in 12-point font and double-spaced with 1-inch margins.
-All in-text citations and references must follow APA format.
-The paper should read as a single coherent piece of writing, with tile, an introductory overview, a presentation of method and results, an overall conclusion, and a reference list.
-Criteria for assessment will be provided later in the course.
+All citations must follow APA format.
+The paper should read as a coherent piece of writing, with a title, an introductory overview, clearly marked subsections with appropriate segues between them, an overall conclusion, and a reference list.
+    + Criteria for assessment will include the following:
+      - Appropriately narrow topic with a well-defined research question
+      - Quality of information gathered, sufficiency of sources
+      - Clarity of writing (especially when describing studies), with coherent organization and flow
+      - Accuracy, substance, and depth of understanding of the topic investigated
+      - Evidence of both synthesis and analysis; original, critical thinking; and insight in your interpretations
+      - Conclusions that go beyond summarizing
+      - Mechanics, proofreading, and citation of sources

+5. **Final presentation (10%)**
+  * Oral presentations on these final projects will take place during the final week of class.
+The length of each will depend on the number of students in the group and on the total number of presentations in the class.
+  * Criteria for assessment will include the following:
+    + **Organization/coherence**: how logical is the ordering and sequencing of ideas?
+Does it all make sense?
+Do the various points you are making go together in an obvious way?
+    + **Clarity**: How easy is it for the audience to follow the information and points being made?
+    + **Pacing/Timing**: To what extent has time been managed well?
+Has the time limit been observed?
+    + **Visuals**: How effective are your visual aids (e.g., PowerPoint/Google slides)?
+Can we read everything easily (e.g., is the text big enough)?
+Are the slides uncluttered, avoiding excessive amounts of text?

 &nbsp;